Biden cancels visits to Australia and Papua New Guinea as debt ceiling negotiations continue - Local News 8

 “What I can speak to is the G7 and going to Hiroshima.
 The president is looking forward to that.
 We are taking a look at the rest of the trip,” Kirby told reporters.

-The cancellation comes as congressional leaders meet with Biden at the White House to discuss the debt limit.
+The cancellation canes as congressional leaders met with Biden at the White House to discuss the debt limit.
 The Treasury Department has warned that the government default could come as early as June 1, and Treasury Secretary Janet Yellen has said a default would trigger a global economic downturn.

 The-CNN-Wire